MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

 The signed integer type describes an object that can represent the difference between the addresses of any two elements in the controlled sequence.
-It is described here as a synonym for the implementation-defined type `T3`.
+It's described here as a synonym for the implementation-defined type `T3`.

 ### Example